windwp/nvim-autopairs/README.md

 [another completion plugin](https://github.com/windwp/nvim-autopairs/wiki/Completion-plugin)

-If you have a problem with indent after press ` <CR> ` Please check setting of treesitter indent or install plugin support indent on your filetype
+If you have a problem with indent after you press ` <CR> ` please check the settings of treesitter indent or install a plugin that has indent support for your filetype.

 ### Rule

-nvim-autopairs use rule with condition to check pair.
+nvim-autopairs uses rules with conditions to check pairs.

 ``` lua
 local Rule = require('nvim-autopairs.rule')